weathon/GED-CMT/report.md

 <img src="imgs/Picture4.png" alt="drawing" style="width:300px;"/>
 <img src="imgs/Picture5.png" alt="drawing" style="width:300px;"/>
 </p>

 Results indicate that CMT does not routinely outperform brute force verification.
 In fact, in many cases, CMT significantly lags behind brute force in terms of speed.
-One possible explanation for this could be the complexity of computing not just the GED, but its Upper and Lower Bounds.
-Since both benchmarks pose their unique computational challenges, this surprising finding underlines the need for continuous innovation in methodologies to speed up GED computation.
+One possible explanation for this could be even for UBLB of the GED, the computation is still expensive.
+On the other hand, the verification could be done very fast with a small query radius (which is usually the case for practical applications).
+This surprising finding underlines the need for continuous innovation in methodologies to speed up GED computation.

 ## Future Work and Limitations

-Our study has several limitations which indicate possible directions for future work.
+Our study is a preliminary investigation of the relative performance between tree search strategies like CMT and brute force verification and it has several limitations which indicate possible directions for future work.
 These include:

-1. **Hyper-parameters**: Various hyper-parameters, like the iterations of the UBLB algorithm, have a bearing on the results.
-Future research could fine-tune these to yield more optimized results.
+There are different hyper-parameters that will affect the result such as the iterations of the upper and lower bounds algorithm.
+Different hyper-parameters might yield different results.

-2. **Search Space**: Our research was conducted in a limited search space.
-Investigations in other search scenarios might yield different findings.
+We only tested the algorithm in a very limited search space.
+The dataset size could largely limit the performance of CMT.

-3. **Data Sampling**: The graph data used was only sourced from PubChem, which could introduce sample bias.
-Future studies using data from varying sources might enhance the generalizability.
+We only used the graph data from PubChem, there might be a bias in the dataset and the result could be different on other datasets.

-4. **Small Molecules**: Our dataset lacked a significant number of small molecules.
-Given the positive correlation between CMT performance and smaller graph size, this represents a potential direction for future work.
+The structure of an efficient search tree typically leads to better relative performance with larger datasets, a trend partially confirmed by our study.
+At the same time, our research also suggests that smaller graphs may deliver better relative performance.
+However, this is a “blank space” in our dataset: we do not have many small molecules.
+Examining this space might be valuable to find potential space where CMT is more efficient.

-5. **Optimization**: Our implementation of CMT was not fully optimized.
-Enhancing the implementation might improve its performance.
+We did not optimize our implementation of the CMT, by optimizing it the performance could be improved.

 ## Conclusion